It’s hard to make a self portrait.

 Yup.
-Me.
-And there’s that sadness, in the eyes.
+That resonates somehow.
 And my picture is blurry because a person is in constant movement, and evolution, or at least a person ought to be.
 I don’t like to stand still, physically or mentally.

 Next up, exhibit B - ink on paper:

 Bad stuff happens.
 In this world, there are wolves with sharp teeth, waiting.
 I’d love to be disabused of this reality, but sadly, it stands as fact.
 The opposite is also true, of course - if you look for the helpers, they’re there.
 You know who you are, and I thank you heartily and send long hugs and love to you.
 Thank you for ministering to my recent nightmares.

 Now, this one I love, because it’s not a success (although, that hand).
 I didn’t like this one at all.
 But then at the end, for no reason really, I dripped that drip of blackest ink purposefully right down through the face and stopped it, with all the skill King Canute couldn’t muster.
 And then I said to myself, if you liked it you should’ve put a drip on it, and started giggling.

 Which I suppose speaks to my ‘I’ll have what she’s having’ sense of humour.